Azure-Samples/azure-digital-twins-getting-started/ISS/README.md

 ## Setup the Digital Twin

-Once your bicep is installed, this digital twin exploer should open with the your digital twin.
+Once your bicep is installed, this digital twin explorer should open with the your digital twin.

 ## Explore the Digital Twin